 You'll be able to eat and drink normally once the anaesthetic wears off, but you'll want to avoid biting or chewing with the treated tooth until your tenderness has subsided.
 Try to chew mainly on the opposite side of your mouth to give your tooth time to heal.
 You can keep brushing and flossing your teeth as usual, just remember to be gentle around your treated tooth.

 Edmonton Dentist Providing Root Canal Treatment

 Without a root canal, a dental pulp infection will continue to grow and may even spread to other facial structures.
 By removing the dental pulp, your Edmonton dentist will be able to save your tooth, stop the infection, and relieve your pain.
-If you are experiencing dental pain and think you might have a tooth infection, then don't hesitate to book an appointment at one of the two Azarko Dental Group Edmonton dental clinics today.
+If you are experiencing dental pain and think you might have a tooth infection, then don't hesitate to book an appointment at the Azarko Dental Group Edmonton dental clinic today.

 14938 Stony Plain Rd.